onefang/opensim-IG/README.md

 Use this to create a sim that links into Infinite Grid from Linux.

-It's only been tested on Ubuntu 10.04, 11.04, and 12.04, YMMV.
+It's only been tested on Ubuntu 10.04, 11.04, 12.04, and 16.04, YMMV.
 This is also a WIP, use it at your own risk.
-It's been used to set up two freshly installed Ubuntu servers though.
+It's been used to set up a few freshly installed Ubuntu servers though.

 Follow these steps.
 -------------------